How to deal with roundabouts - video guide

 A crucial part of roundabouts is being prepared as you approach them and understanding where you're going and which lane you'll need.

 Roundabouts come in a variety of sizes, sometimes with multiple exits, lanes and traffic lights.
-Read on for our rough guide to roundabouts.
+Read on for our step-by-step guide - especially useful if you're a learner driver struggling with roundabouts during your driving lessons.

 Approach